TomUszyn/WSAA-project/README.md

 ### 📝 Potential Challenges

-- **Rate Limits:** The Last.fm API has request limits, so caching or optimizing requests is important.
+- **Rate Limits:** The Last.fm API has request limits, so caching or request optimization may be required.
+- **Database Performance:** Optimizing queries to handle a large number of tracks efficiently.
+- **Frontend-Backend Communication:** Ensuring smooth integration between AJAX requests and Flask API responses.

 ---